xiongdawei/IB_Further_Math/README.md

-# IB CAS Project - created by David Xiong and Helen Bai, with help from IB CS HL.
-ALL RIGHTS RESERVES 🤪
+# IB CAS Project
-### This repository is created by David Xiong and Helen Bai to implement various of algorithm in IBDP Mathematics
+## Presented David Xiong and Helen Bai.
+## This IB CAS Prjecet with its IP are assets of Air Sealand Inc.
+## ALL RIGHTS RESERVES ©

 ### Encryption

 ### Compression